Skype for Business might be closing, but businesses need to be wary of cloud-based collaboration

 Organizations that require on-premises solutions are therefore precluded from using public cloud-based tools and represent a good opportunity for Adeya’s solutions in the market.
 We know that for many, on-premises collaboration tools offer a better option.
 Use cases and benefits include greater control over access and deployment, and the ability to be tailored to meet the needs of the business (and the requirements of their industry regulators and relevant legislatures).
 That customization covers not only architecture, but extends to cryptography as well, while rolling it out across multiple sites has improved resilience – critical at a time when local access to physical locations can be restricted at a moment’s notice.

 As such, it’s little wonder that our own on-premise collaboration solutions have seen increased interest from businesses in both regulated and non-regulated sectors.
-For those that still need an element of cloud flexibility, we also offer private cloud and Swiss cloud – the former combines scalable infrastructure and fast deployment with the ability to tailor it to different regulations and data privacy rules, while the latter is built around the Swiss principles of data privacy and protection.
+For those that still need an element of cloud flexibility, we also offer private cloud and Swiss cloud – the former combines scalable infrastructure and fast deployment with the ability to tailor it to different regulations and data protection and privacy rules, while the latter is built around the Swiss principles of data privacy and protection.

 Whichever non-public cloud option businesses go for, a common theme is still being able to own, secure and ultimately control their own data – an important factor in the world of General Data Protection Regulation (GDPR).